ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Methodology

 This system-mode self-watermarking approach is readily applicable across various LLMs, serving as an efficient identifier against model extraction without compromising the original output quality of the LLMs.
 In our experiments with several similar prompts, we observed comparable watermark generation effects as shown in the Table \ref{Prompts}.
 We find that due to the language model's powerful prompt understanding capabilities, our automatic watermarking method is insensitive to the specific prompt used.
 While optimizing the automatic prompts might enhance performance in other downstream tasks, we don't consider prompt searching as the focus of our work.
 Clearly, articulated prompts with similar intentions can also achieve similar effects in generating watermark words.
+Afterward, the model owner can format the generated text, returning only relevant answers to the user and recording the watermark words from the query.